Yiheyistm/yiheyis_portfolio/README.md

     ```
 3. Open `index.html` in your browser to view the website.

+## Maintenance

+- Update resume: replace the PDF in `other/` and ensure the link in `index.html` points to it.
+- Projects: the Projects section fetches latest public repos from GitHub automatically.
+To curate, edit `assets/js/script.js` in `initProjects()` to filter, map banners, or pin.
+- Tech Stack: auto-generated from repo languages plus a small manual list in `initTechStack()`; adjust the manual array to add/remove technologies.
+- Certificates: edit the `certificates` array in `initCertificates()` inside `assets/js/script.js`.
+Use public Google Drive links; previews require the file to be shared “Anyone with the link: Viewer”.
+- Social links: update URLs in the Contact section of `index.html`.

+Notes:
+- If GitHub API rate limits you on a fresh load, the page will fallback to two example projects.
+Refresh later or serve the site from a domain to improve caching.
+- Google Drive thumbnails depend on visibility.
+If thumbnails don’t appear, the “Open …” button still opens the certificate in a new tab.

 ## License

 This project is **free to use** and does not contains any license.